Cosmetic treatments – how to strike the right balance

 Cosmetic treatments are highly individual and the skill of the practitioner is to understand what you are looking to achieve and your expectation from treatment.
 At Cityskin we love the challenge of treating individuals from all walks of life and tailoring treatment to get the absolute best results.

 We conducted a survey in 2013 and 2016 looking at the secrecy of anti-wrinkle treatments.
 We'd love to survey you again in 2019 to find out how trends have changed.
 Please take 30 seconds to fill in the questions below.
-The results are...read more
+The...read more